PHP File Scanner: Reading the reports

 Threat Score.
 The higher this number is, the most likely it is that the file is hacked or nefarious.
 Please note that a high threat score does not necessarily mean that the file is hacked or a hacking script.
 Likewise, a low but non-zero threat score (1-10) does not necessarily mean that the file in question is necessarily safe.
 The number is merely A PROBABILITY INDICATOR.
 Admin Tools prefers to err on the side of caution.
 This means that false positives (high threat scores for perfectly safe, not hacked files) are all too common.
-For instance, Admin Tools' own file, Akeeba Backup Professional's files, several Joomla! core files, several Akeeba Subscriptions plugins and several K2 files have high Threat Scores.
+There are several legitimate files in Joomla itself and its extensions — even our extensions — which will rack up a high threat score because they are doing work at a low level and use PHP constructs which in a different context would be "suspicious".
 None of these files is hacked or nefarious.
 In order to understand why that happens, let's take a look at what the Threat Score is and how it's calculated.

 Whenever Admin Tools Professional encounters a new or modified file, it calculates a "threat score".
 This is a weighed sum of potential security "red flags".
 Essentially, Admin Tools Professional runs a few heuristics against the PHP file in question, looking for code patterns which are commonly (but NOT NECESSARILY) used in hacking scripts and hacked files.
 Each of those patterns is assigned a "weight".
 The weight is multiplied by the number of occurrences of the pattern to give a score.
 The sum of these scores is what we call a "threat score".
 How to interpret it: the higher the threat score, the more probable it is that this could be a nefarious file and its contents should be manually assessed.

-A quick way to see if a file is compromised is to quickly scan its top and bottom 20 lines.
+A quick but not entirely reliable way to see if a file is compromised is to quickly scan its top and bottom 20 lines.
 The vast majority of hacking scripts adds the hack code either at the top or at the bottom of the file.
 If no suspicious code is seen in there, your file is most likely safe.
-If you want to be certain beyond a shred of doubt use the full file comparison method I described above.
+If you want to be certain beyond a shred of doubt use the full file comparison method we described above.